samtay/reflex-todo/README.md

 database such as postgres.
 If postgres were being used here, there wouldn't be too much of a code change, but one thing would be cleaned up: *broadcasting*.

-Currently the backend application code here really has nothing going on in its "central" thread other than starting up the server.
-Everything else happens in the forked "client" threads which write to a broadcast channel and read from a listener channel.
-To me, this is a bit awkward for two reasons: each one listens to its own broadcast, and each one has very direct power to affect the sibling client threads.

 At work, we have an architecture using reflex, websockets, and postgres, and we leverage postgres NOTIFY/LISTEN so that whenever updates are made to the database we can parse the notification and propagate the new state directly to all the frontend clients.
-This way, each websocket connection doesn't need to worry about affecting all the other connections, but we still maintain a very high level of interactivity.
+This way, each websocket connection doesn't need to worry about communicating with all the other connections, but we still maintain a very high level of interactivity.

 ### Sources